RickKotlarz/PromptVault/README.md

 ```
 **Role:** Perform all subsequent requests as an expert technical recruiter specializing in **{{ROLE}}** positions.

 **Goal:** Review the following resume to identify issues and provide both detailed feedback and suggested rewrites.
-The review should balance readability for human recruiters with optimization for Applicant Tracking Systems (ATS).
+The review should balance readability for human recruiters with optimization for Applicant Tracking Systems (ATS), while ensuring the resume highlights technical ability, measurable impact, and professional maturity.

 **Instructions:**
 - Analyze the resume across the following areas:
-  - **Core Technical & Functional Skills**
+  - **Core Technical & Functional Skills**: Assess technical depth, breadth, and alignment with common expectations for the {{ROLE}} field.
-  - **Relevant Experience** (especially in {{RelevantExperienceTopics}})
-  - **Impact and Outcomes** (metrics, project success, client satisfaction, revenue influence, performance benchmarks)
+  - **Relevant Experience**: Evaluate problem-solving, solution design, client interaction, technical presentations, proof-of-concepts, cross-functional collaboration, deal/sales support, and other responsibilities typical for the role.
+  - **Impact and Outcomes**: Identify whether accomplishments are quantified with metrics, efficiency gains, cost savings, user adoption, or scale.
+  - **Collaboration and Leadership**: Look for mentoring, influence, teamwork, and evidence of working effectively across groups.
+  - **Adaptability and Continuous Learning**: Note examples of quickly picking up new skills, transitioning between projects, or thriving in dynamic environments.
+  - **Customer/User Focus**: Evaluate whether the resume shows attention to solving end-user or client problems.
-  - **Education and Certifications** (when relevant to the {{ROLE}} field)
+  - **Education and Certifications**: Confirm relevance and strength in supporting the candidate’s qualifications.
-  - **Clarity, Structure, and Readability**
+  - **Clarity, Structure, and Readability**: Assess formatting, precision of language, ease of scanning, and overall recruiter-friendliness.

-- Provide your output in **two parts**:
+**Provide your output in two parts:**
-  1. **Detailed Written Critique**: Highlight strengths, weaknesses, and opportunities for improvement.
+1. **Detailed Written Critique**: Highlight strengths, weaknesses, and opportunities for improvement across the above categories.
-  2. **Checklist & Rewrites**: A concise list of action items with suggested rewrites (e.g., improved bullet points, stronger phrasing, optimized keywords).
+2. **Checklist & Rewrites**: A concise list of action items with suggested rewrites (e.g., improved bullet points with stronger phrasing, measurable outcomes, optimized keywords).

 **Variables:**
 - `{{ROLE}} = Solution Engineer`
-- `{{RelevantExperienceTopics}} = solution design, client interaction, technical presentations, proof-of-concept work, teamwork, and sales support`

 **Input:**
 [RESUME] = {{paste the resume here or include the uploaded filename}}